HikariKnight/quickpassthrough/README.md

 * Optimize your host machine for Passthrough or Virtualization (out of this projects scope)
 * Setup and configure GPU Passthrough on systems with 1 graphic card (iGPU counts as 1 Graphic Card by itself, so iGPU with another GPU will work)
 * Does not configure passthrough of 3D controllers, as it will not work (this is most gaming laptops so do not even think about it).
 If you try run this on a laptop with a 3D controller, the "2nd GPU" will not show up.
-NOTE: This project is aimed at desktops
+NOTE: This project is aimed at desktops and headless servers.

 ## Features
 * Show general warning to user and inform about making a backup and general expectations